Multistep stochastic mirror descent for risk-averse convex stochastic programs based on extended polyhedral risk measures: Conclusion and future work

-The analysis presented in this paper can be extended in several ways.
-First, other algorithms could be considered to solve \eqref{pbpartcase} and the corresponding confidence intervals derived.
+First, numerical tests could be performed to analyze the quality of the confidence intervals given by Corollary \ref{lastcormstep} for multistep SMD.
+Other algorithms could be considered to solve \eqref{pbpartcase} and the corresponding confidence intervals derived.
 More general classes of problems, for instance involving integer variables, could also be analyzed.

 Next, we could take a law invariant coherent risk measure for $\mathcal{R}$ in \eqref{pbpartcase}.
 In this situation, asymptotic confidence intervals on the optimal value of \eqref{pbpartcase} could be obtained combining the Central Limit Theorem for risk measures given in \cite{nancypflug}, the Delta theorem, and the Functional Central Limit Theorem.